php-ru/symfony-docs-ru/components/http_kernel.rst

 If a ``Response`` is returned at this stage, the process skips directly to the :ref:`kernel.response <component-http-kernel-kernel-response>` event.

-Other listeners simply initialize things or add more information to the request.
+Other listeners initialize things or add more information to the request.
 For example, a listener might determine and set the locale on the ``Request`` object.